UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 More Customizable?

-Although Mockingbird only offers 5 permanent color options, they actually have more design options in the end.
+Although Mockingbird only offers 3 color options, they actually have more design options in the end.
 You can customize your stroller in many ways that you can’t with the Cruz V2.
 With the UPPAbaby Cruz V2, the stroller color, frame color and leather color come as a package.
 If you want a black frame, you have no choice but to get the black colored stroller (Jake).

 With Mockingbird, you get to select the stroller color, the frame/leather color and the pattern on the inside of the stroller canopy.
 The current options are as follows: